-Marta Collica is an Italian songwriter, singer and multi-instrumentalist.
-Marta's voice is unmistakeable - beautifully emotive, dark and dreamy with a smouldering intensity.
-Now based in Berlin, she is a key member of the John Parish Band (composer and producer for PJ Harvey, Eels, Tracy Chapman etc) and is also well know for her long term collaboration with Australian songwriter Hugo Race with their duo, Sepiatone and as one of the founding members of the international collective Songs with Other Strangers together with Cesare Basile, Hugo Race, John Parish, Manuel Agnelli, Stef Kamil Carlens Giorgia Poli Rodrigo D'Erasmo and Steve Wynn.
-Marta plays guitar, keyboards and percussion with an original style that combines minimal arrangements - seemingly delicate but also distorted, with an undercurrent of psychedelia.
+Sicilian singer-songwriter, vocalist and multi-instrumentalist, Marta is a key member of the band of British composer and producer John Parish (Pj Harvey, Eels etc.), well known also for her long term collaboration with Australian songwriter Hugo Race with their duo, Sepiatone and as one of the founding members of the international collective Songs with Other Strangers together with Cesare Basile, Hugo Race, John Parish, Manuel Agnelli, Stef Kamil Carlens Giorgia Poli Rodrigo D'Erasmo and Steve Wynn.

 She lives in Berlin, where she writes and produces her music.
 Her dreamy voice sounds simultaneously soft and raw and she plays guitar, keyboards and percussions with an original style which weave blues, trip hop and lo-fi Americana into dark sonic textures - seemingly delicate but also distorted - conjuring, through her compositions, cinematic and subtly psychedelic atmospheres.